DUI DefenseOver 20 Years Fighting Injustice

 - The time it takes to process basic information is significantly altered.

 Any percentage above 0.08 is considered illegal and can result in a DUI charge.
+Contact our DUI lawyer in Long Beach at West Coast Defense if you are facing charges.

 California Implied Consent Law